mobino/mobino_api/README.txt

 The simplest way to use Mobino, is by using the provided Mobino Widget.

-Mobino provides you with a JavaScript widget that you can embedd on the page where a sale is being made.
+Mobino provides you with a JavaScript widget that you can embed on the page where a sale is being made.
 Here's the code you need to put where you want the widget to appear: